cjuub/okaeri-chibi-translation/README.md

 # okaeri-chibi-translation

+This is a fan translation project for the game *Okaeri!
+Chibi-Robo!
+Happy Richie Ōsōji!* for the Nintendo DS.
+The project aims to translate the game without including original copyrighted contents.
+This means that:

+* All graphics in the repository only contain the custom made parts of the graphics.
+* All text in the repository only contain the custom made translated strings.

+__The project is still a work in progress and it is not recommended for use.__

 ## Build
 The process of building the translated ROM is detailed below.
 Be sure to do the steps in order.
 Only Linux is supported for now.